-Our postboxes will be collected from across the Wirral from Midday on the 12th December.
+Our postboxes will be collected from across the Wirral from Midday on Wednesday the 18th of December.
 If you've missed the last collection you have one final chance to post your cards with us.

-If you are able to, you can take your cards directly to one of our main sorting offices between 6.30pm and 7.30pm this evening, 12th December.
+If you are able to, you can take your cards directly to one of our main sorting offices between 6.30 pm and 7.30 pm that evening (18th December.)